How to Choose the Best Antarctica Cruise & What You Can Expect

 As a side note, keep in mind that activities like kayaking, camping, and snowshoeing are not always included in the price of cruises and tend to be limited in number.
 They can also be canceled due to weather at any time.

-What to Pack for Antarctica
+What to Pack for an Antarctica Cruise

-Antarctica can have wild weather and huge swings in temperature, which means the best way to prepare is similar to how you would to hike a snow covered mountain.
-Having a good range of layers within your wardrobe is best, and outerlayer that is wind and waterproof.
 Ships will provide waterproof boots suitable for shore landings, but you will need waterproof pants, jacekt and hat, as well as some layers to go underneath.
-For midlayers a great option is either a smartwool long underwear or I also love the travel shirts in merino wool from Unbound Merino.
-The ozone layer in Antarctica is also quite thin, and the landscape can be very bright so a great pair of UV protective sunglasses or ski goggles is a must and some suncreen.
+For midlayers a great option is either a smartwool long underwear or travel shirts in merino wool from Unbound Merino.
+The ozone layer in Antarctica is quite thin and the landscape can be very bright, so a great pair of UV protective sunglasses or ski goggles is a must.
+Bring some suncreen.

-If you get cold easily I highly reccomend a pair of heated socks or a heated vest that uses a recheable battery to stay warm for several hours.
+If you get cold easily, I highly reccomend a pair of heated socks or a heated vest that uses a recheable battery to stay warm for several hours.
 Ororo has a great selection of both heated socks and vests.

-For more ideas on what to pack Viva Expedtions has a great downloadable packing guide for Antarctica, snag the packing guide right here.
+For more ideas on what to pack, Viva Expedtions has a great downloadable packing guide for Antarctica.
+Snag the packing guide right here.
+I’ve also put together a gear locker with some of my favorite items for winter and cold weather.

-Why Can’t You Go in Winter?
+Why Can’t You Cruise Antarctica in Winter?

 It’s not until October or November that the packed ice finally starts to break up.
 Around this time, cruise ships can resume their expeditions out to Antarctica, even though some sea ice still remains.

-Go to Antarctica with Viva Expeditions
+Go on the Best Antarctica Cruise with Viva Expeditions

 You Might Also Like these articles